SamSurana/LearnGitHub/README.md

 # Learn GitHub

-This repo is going to help me with learning all the features of Readme :tada:
+This repo is going to help me with learning all the features of Git and GitHub :tada: